noties/Adapt/README_TODO.md

 }
 ```

+_Static_ means here - after view is build it is not going to be modified if `someCondition`
+boolean changes.
+This condition is checked only when view is built initially.
+In order to
+build dynamic layouts - `adapt` items can be used.

-Elements can still be referenced as regular objects
+Elements can still be referenced as regular objects:
 ```kotlin
 VStack {